nextcloud/documentation/developer_manual/client_apis/index.rst

 ------
 WebDAV is the main api for file related operations, it supports listing directories, downloading an uploading files, manipulating tags and favorites and more.

-An overview of how to use the various WebDAV api's can be found at :doc:`WebDAV/index`
+An overview of how to use the various WebDAV api's can be found at :doc:`WebDAV/index`, additionally Nextcloud implements rfc5323_ to allow searching the filesystem more information about how to use WebDAV search can be found at :doc:`WebDAV/search`.

 OCS